lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 A PKCS#10 attribute or a CRMF extension contains one or more EvidenceBundle structures.
-Each EvidenceBundle contains one or more EvidenceStatement structures as well as one or more CertificateAlternatives which enable to carry various format of certificates.
+Each EvidenceBundle contains one or more EvidenceStatement structures as well as one or more CertificateChoices which enable to carry various format of certificates.

 ~~~ aasvg